I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintjob-requestcancel.md

 ## -remarks
 <p>The <b>RequestCancel</b> method does not wait for the cancellation of a print job to be processed to completion before it returns.</p>

-<p>The <b>RequestCancel</b> method does not wait for the cancellation of a print job to be processed to completion before it returns.</p>

 ## -requirements
 <table>
 <tr>